Best News Apps: CBS News, CNN Go for live news

 PBS: Within the PBS video app, The PBS NewsHour is a great, non-partisan clearinghouse for national politics, investigative stories and international news.
 Based out of Washington D.C., the NewsHour takes the national newscast out of New York City and delves into topics viewers won’t see elsewhere.
 The NewsHour does a lot more in-depth reporting in the U.S. and internationally, often allowing reporters to spend weeks or months on a story.
 When there’s analysis from experts, it’s actually by people who have expertise in a particular field, flouting the typical talking-head nonsense that’s become in the norm in the television news biz.
 (You don’t need a cable subscription to use this app.)

-Having said all that, you don’t need a single app to capture the nightly news.
-You can simply build or buy a decent TV antenna to pull in an HD signal, and record whatever your antenna can catch via over-the-air transmissions with a TiVO Roamio OTA.
-Of course, you may want to research OTA recorders before taking the plunge and getting one.
+Having said all that, you don’t need a single app to watch the nightly news.
+You can simply build or buy a decent TV antenna to pull in an HD signal.
+I regularly watch my local news on NBC, CBS, ABC and Fox with a TV antenna.

 Want the latest news and analysis from the worlds of cord cutting, politics and gaming?
-Join us on Facebook and Twitter and check out the Getting Started section if you are thinking of cutting the cord.
+Join us on Facebook and Twitter and check out the Cord Cutting Guide section if you are thinking of getting rid of cable.